breandan/galoisenne/latex/popl2026/rebuttal.md

 Review #252C
 ===========================================================================

-These concise remarks of this reviewer reflect a deep understanding of the parsing literature.
+The concise remarks of this reviewer reflect a deep understanding of the parsing literature.
 We have reproduced and acknowledge the flaw in the proof of Theorem 3.1.
 Furthermore, we appreciate their advice on how to salvage the upper bound via Brent and Goldschlager (1983) which previously escaped our notice.
 This paper is indeed a hidden gem which should be more widely known.
 We will rebase the proof on Brent and Goldschlager's time bound, fallback to a fixpoint-detection based test for the implementation, and discuss the discrepancy more carefully.

 Anecdotally, when the iteration bounds on Line 4 of $\texttt{reg_build}$ are relaxed to $[0, \infty)$, we did not observe any measurable downstream improvement due to the escape condition on Line 10 of the same algorithm, which detects the fixpoint and terminates in well under $\log(|Q||V|)$ iterations on the Python syntax repair benchmark.